-CREATEd is engaged in the development of a co-design process that engages a diverse team of researchers, practitioners, designers and other stakeholders in the creation of research-informed equity-centered resources.
+CREATEd is engaged in the development of a co-design toolkit that engages a diverse team of researchers, practitioners, designers and other stakeholders in the creation of research-informed equity-centered resources.

 What is Co-Design?